 You will pass other sections of Waikiki Beach including Kapiolani Beach, where you might see a handful of body boarders surfing waves along the (2) Waikiki Wall that stretches into the ocean.
-Take a quick stroll along the ocean sea wall where you can get one of the best views of Waikiki and all the surrounding activity in the ocean.
+Take a quick stroll along the top of the wall where you can get one of the best views of Waikiki and all the surrounding action in the ocean.

-Continue walking along the ocean front where you will be surrounded by Kapiolani Park on both sides of the sidewalk.
-It happens to be the largest and oldest parks on Oahu and Hawaii for that matter.
-It’s absolutely beautiful, surrounded by huge banyan trees.
+Continue walking along the oceanfront where, at some point, you will be surrounded by Kapiolani Park on both sides of the sidewalk.
+It happens to be one of the largest and oldest parks on Oahu and Hawaii for that matter.
+It’s absolutely beautiful, and is home to many, huge, shady banyan trees.

-They are not only descriptive with their canopy tops that provide shade, but they have long roots that grow from the top branches back down to the ground.
+Banyan trees are not only distinctive with their wide canopy tops that provide shade, but are even better known for their many long roots that grow from the top branches back down to the ground.
 Sometimes you’ll see kids playing around them and even swinging on them like rope vines.

 It won’t be long before you walk past the (3) Waikiki Aquarium, which happens to be the oldest aquarium west of the Mississippi.
 Swing back by if you don’t have time to snorkel at Hanauma Bay or other neat snorkeling spots around the island.